 A demolition notice is required before demolition work starts on any building exceeding 50 cubic metres (1750 cubic feet), roughly the size of a single garage.

-The council must be notified in writing of the intention to demolish the building and work must not start until a demolition notice is received in return.
+The council must be notified in writing of the intention to demolish the building and work must not start until a demolition notice is received in return - see the demolition notice application below.

 Write with details of your intention to demolish, including a site plan showing the boundaries and extent of the demolition.